Rahul-Raviprasad/Data-Structures-in-JavaScript/Trees/Tree.md

   Assume statement true for tree with k-1 internal node So for a tree with k internal nodes has k1 internal nodes in left, and (k-k1-1) internal nodes in the right subtree.
   No.leaves < = (k1+1) + (k-k1) = k+1

+## Full Binary Tree
+A binary tree is full if every node has 0 or 2 children.
+In a full binary tree, number of leaf nodes = number of internal nodes + 1

 ##  For a binary tree on n nodes
 * No. of leaves + no. of internal nodes = n